nbs-system/naxsi/nxapi/README.md

 * Enable learning mode
 * Browse website to generate data in the logfile
 * Change into nxapi directory
-* Load the data from the log file into ElasticSearch with the folloing command:
+* Load the data from the log file into ElasticSearch with the following command:
 	`./nxtool.py -c nxapi.json --files=/PATH/TO/LOGFILE.LOG`
 * Check if data was added correctly:
 	`curl -XPOST "http://localhost:9200/nxapi/events/_search?pretty" -d '{}' `